Operation Barbarossa: Battle of Moscow

 After Kiev, the Red Army no longer outnumbered the Germans and there were no more trained reserves directly available.
 To defend Moscow, Stalin could field 800,000 men in 83 divisions, but no more than 25 divisions were fully effective.
 Operation Typhoon, the drive to Moscow, began on 30 September 1941.
-In front of Army Group Center was a series of elaborate defence lines, the first centred on Vyazma and the second on Mozhaysk.
+In front of Army Group Centre was a series of elaborate defence lines, the first centred on Vyazma and the second on Mozhaysk.
 Russian peasants began fleeing ahead of the advancing German units, burning their harvested crops, driving their cattle away, and destroying buildings in their villages as part of a scorched-earth policy designed to deny to the Nazi war machine needed supplies and foodstuffs.

-The first blow took the Soviets completely by surprise when the 2nd Panzer Group, returning from the south, took Oryol, just 121 km south of the Soviet first main defense line.
+The first blow took the Soviets completely by surprise when the 2nd Panzer Group, returning from the south, took Oryol, just 121 km south of the Soviet first main defence line.
 Three days later, the Panzers pushed on to Bryansk, while the 2nd Army attacked from the west.
 The Soviet 3rd and 13th Armies were now encircled.
 To the north, the 3rd and 4th Panzer Armies attacked Vyazma, trapping the 19th, 20th, 24th and 32nd Armies.
-Moscow's first line of defense had been shattered.
+Moscow's first line of defence had been shattered.
 The pocket eventually yielded over 500,000 Soviet prisoners, bringing the tally since the start of the invasion to three million.
-The Soviets now had only 90,000 men and 150 tanks left for the defense of Moscow.
+The Soviets now had only 90,000 men and 150 tanks left for the defence of Moscow.

 The German government now publicly predicted the imminent capture of Moscow and convinced foreign correspondents of an impending Soviet collapse.
 On 13 October, the 3rd Panzer Group penetrated to within 140 km of the capital.
 Martial law was declared in Moscow.
 Almost from the beginning of Operation Typhoon, however, the weather worsened.
 Temperatures fell while there was continued rainfall.
 This turned the unpaved road network into mud and slowed the German advance on Moscow.
 Additional snows fell which were followed by more rain, creating a glutinous mud that German tanks had difficulty traversing, which the Soviet T-34, with its wider tread, was better suited to navigate.
 At the same time, the supply situation for the Germans rapidly deteriorated.
-On 31 October, the German Army High Command ordered a halt to Operation Typhoon while the armies were reorganized.
-The pause gave the Soviets, far better supplied, time to consolidate their positions and organize formations of newly activated reservists.
-In little over a month, the Soviets organized eleven new armies that included 30 divisions of Siberian troops.
-These had been freed from the Soviet Far East after Soviet intelligence assured Stalin that there was no longer a threat from the Japanese.
+On 31 October, the German Army High Command ordered a halt to Operation Typhoon while the armies were reorganised.
+The pause gave the Soviets, far better supplied, time to consolidate their positions and organise formations of newly activated reservists.
+In little over a month, the Soviets organised eleven new armies that included 30 divisions of Siberian troops.
+These had been freed from the Soviet Far East after Soviet intelligence assured Stalin that there was no longer a threat from Imperial Japan.
 During October and November 1941, over 1,000 tanks and 1,000 aircraft arrived along with the Siberian forces to assist in defending the city.